co-operating-systems/PhD/UseCases/VerifiableCredentials.md

 )
 ```

+### Defining the credentialed agents class

+We can now define a class of agents whose credential is issued by a trusted issuer.

-Then, if we have a class of trusted issuers named `:TrustedIssuers`, we can define a class of agents whose credential is issued by a trusted issuer as
+For this, we need a class of `:TrustedIssuers` which we can build in any number of ways.
+That allows us to define a class of agents whose credential is issued by a trusted issuer as

 ```Turtle
 <#credentialedAgents> owl:sameAs [ a owl:Restriction;